Your Guide to Caring for Russian Blue Kittens

 - 3 min read

 Russian Blue kittens are intelligent, sensitive, and highly bonded to their people.
-Early structure creates long term stability.
+Early structure creates long-term stability.
 This guide walks you through preparation, transition, health, nutrition, and behavioral development.
+Learn more about our cattery here.

 Step 1: Prepare a Controlled Introduction Space